Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Include example if applicable.
 ````

-If this structure needs to be extended for other C API documentation, consider adding level 5 headings (such as a "See also" heading) to introduce additional types of information.
+If this structure needs to be extended for other C API documentation, consider adding level-5 headings (such as a "See also" heading) to introduce additional types of information.

 ##Glossary
 In any document where reasonable, end with a "Glossary" section in which each item has the following format.
 (No introductory text is needed, so delete this paragraph in the actual document.)